 Codec: mp3

 Bitrate: 128

 Protocol: Icecast2

 Stereo: off

+AudioBus: off

+Dump: on

+Broadcast: on

-You can start streaming from the iOS device by tapping the play button in Papaya's Stream! tab.
+You can start streaming from the iOS device by tapping the start button in KoalaSan'sStream! tab.

 To configure BroadcastMySelf, tap the gears icon in the top left corner to enter the settings page, then tap Output Settings.
 This action opens the Icecast Settings page, where example settings could be: